-Cash and cash equivalents include cash on hand and in the bank, net of outstanding bank overdrafts.
+Cash and cash equivalents include cash on hand and in the bank.

 Inventories

 Inventories consist of raw materials and supplies, work in progress and finished goods.
 Inventories are stated at the lower of cost and net realizable value.
 Cost is determined on a weighted average basis and includes raw materials, the cost of direct labour applied to the product and the overhead expense.